-  The project shows a collaborative integrated watershed management model in action through the pooling of resources and the sharing of information.
+The project showed a collaborative integrated watershed management model in action through the pooling of resources and the sharing of information.

-The Ontario Ministry of the Environment (now the Ontario Ministry of the Environment and Climate Change) announced, on December 20, 2011, a Showcasing Water Innovation Program grant of $700,000 towards this new, and truly rural, water-quality initiative.
+The Ontario Ministry of the Environment (now the Ontario Ministry of the Environment, Conservation and Parks) announced, on December 20, 2011, a Showcasing Water Innovation Program grant of $700,000 towards this new, and truly rural, water-quality initiative.
 Additional support and in-kind contributions of more than $200,000 has come from other partners.